luafanti/eksctl-labs-cluster/README.md

 ## EKS Cluster Setup

 Update the `cluster.yaml` file with ARNs of the IAM policies created in the previous step.
-Create the EKS cluster using eksctl with the provided cluster configuration:
+Create the EKS cluster using `eksctl` with the provided cluster configuration:

 ```bash
 eksctl create cluster -f cluster.yaml
 ```
 This command creates an EKS cluster based on the configuration specified in the `cluster.yaml` file.
 Adjust the configuration file to match your requirements.
+Keep in mind that the current configuration creates a cluster SPOT instances.
+This may cause your cluster to be unstable (frequent reboots).
+If you want to avoid this use ON_DEMAND instances.
+It will increase the cost of the lab cluster.

 Write the kubeconfig for the newly created cluster: